GaspariGit/gaspari-ui/README.md

 # gaspari-ui
-Library of components of the company, written in Vue.js
+Library of components, written in Vue.js

 ---
 ## Installation